things to do in Galveston

 Galveston’s 61st Street Fishing Pier is a gorgeous little spot to visit, even if you’re not planning on casting your line into the waters and hoping for a bite.

-The Gulf of Mexico is beautiful just to look at, and a walk along the pier can be awfully romantic.
+The Gulf of Mexico is beautiful just to look at, and a walk along the pier can be romantic.

 If you are looking to do some fishing but have no experience and no rod, they sell or rent all the equipment you’ll need right on the spot.
+Different fishing trips are available, based on the type of fish you want to catch.

 40 – Go for a private beach trail ride at Galveston Island Horse and Pony Rides